GooGee/Code-Builder/README.md

 Visual programming with TypeScript

-Once I wondered how cool it would be if I can do visual programming in modern language.\
+Once I wondered how cool it would be if I could do visual programming in modern language.\
 And after years of coding in TypeScript, I become more attached to it.\
-So I built this.
+So I give it a try.

 ## Screenshot

-`forEach`
+### forEach

 ![forEach](image/code2.gif)

-`for of`
+### for of

 ![for of](image/code.gif)